Review of TruDog Freeze-Dried Dog Food

-TruDog Dog Food receives the Advisor’s top rating of 5 stars.
+TruDog Dog Food receives the Advisor’s best rating of 5 stars.

-The TruDog product line includes two freeze-dried raw recipes.
+The TruDog product line includes the 4 freeze-dried, raw recipes listed below.

-TruDog Feed Me Crunchy Munchy Beef Bonanza was selected to represent both products in the line for this review.
+TruDog Feed Me Crunchy Munchy Beef Bonanza was selected to represent the other products in the line for detailed recipe and nutrient analysis.

 TruDog Feed Me Crunchy Munchy Beef Bonanza